Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Indiana has a strict law regarding wage deductions and, in the Indianapolis area, a very aggressive plaintiffs’ bar that initiates many lawsuits against employers which do not comply with the requirements of the law.

-Indiana also has a blacklisting law that makes it a Class C infraction for an employer which, after having discharged an employee, prevents them from obtaining employment with any other employer.
+Indiana also has a blacklisting law that makes it a Class C infraction for an employer which, after having discharged an employee, engages in conduct that prevents the employee from obtaining new employment with any other employer.
 The employer is also liable for penal damages to the discharged employee.
 The law does not prohibit an employer from informing, in writing, any other person to whom the discharged employee has applied for employment, of the truthful reasons for the discharge.

 A prospective employer must, on written request from a prospective employee, provide copies of any written communications from a current or former employer that may affect the employee’s possibility of employment with the prospective employer.
 The written request must be received within 30 days after the application for employment has been made.